catamphetamine/react-responsive-ui/README.md

 Which results in a much smaller bundle size.

+The same can be done for CSS: instead of importing the whole `react-responsive-ui/style.css` bundle one could import only the necessary styles from `react-responsive-ui/styles/` like `react-responsive-ui/styles/Button.css`.
+There's a catch though: those stylesheets are usually dependent on each other and, for example, the `<Button/>` component actually requires three different stylesheets to be imported:

+* `react-responsive-ui/styles/Button.css`
+* `react-responsive-ui/styles/ButtonReset.css`
+* `react-responsive-ui/styles/Input.css`

 ## CSS

 The CSS for this library must be included on a page too.